Nil69420/renoir/README.md

 - Inspired by high-performance systems like DDS and DPDK
 - Built with Rust's memory safety guarantees
 - Designed for real-time and embedded systems
+- Schema evolution concepts from Protocol Buffers and Apache Avro
+- FlatBuffers and Cap'n Proto communities for zero-copy serialization

 ## Roadmap